 The countries of the world clearly do not exhibit this image of harmony and cooperation found in the human body.
-Why is it that many countries, regions, and cultures of the world continue to exhibit significant conflicts between each other, as might the organs in a human body when they do not perform their function to ensure the survival and stability of the human body?
+Why is it that many countries and cultures continue to exhibit significant conflicts between each other, as might the organs in a human body, when they do not perform their function to ensure the survival of the entire human body?
 How is it that we cannot seem to work together or cooperate?
-The answer to this question would seem to be that the components of the body have no special needs of their own.
-Their purpose is simply to ensure the welfare of the entire body.
-On the contrary, countries and cultures have their own sets of values, beliefs, and self centred needs to satisfy which are often put before the welfare of the whole.
+The answer is that the components of the body have no individual needs of their own, hence they can focus on the welfare of the entire body.
+On the contrary, countries and cultures have their own sets of values, beliefs, and self centred needs to satisfy, which are often put before the welfare of the whole.
 They are patriotic and have a sense of ownership about their beliefs or regions that they want to reinforce.
 Basically, countries and cultures have needs that are not in the interest of the world, hence conflicts can ensue between them.

 I think the biggest clue to answering why countries do not cooperate is simply that, if countries were faced with a problem that was big enough that required them to cooperate, they would.
 If the world were faced with some threat that we all shared requiring our combined resources, we would act together.
-One of the best examples that I can think of is if an asteroid were heading to the planet requiring the resources of all countries, we would quickly forget our differences and combine our efforts to deal with the problem.
-After all, no matter how significant the interests may be of any country, those interests become mute if there is no planet.
+One of the best examples that I can think of is that, if an asteroid were heading to the planet requiring the resources of all countries, we would quickly forget our differences and combine our efforts to deal with the problem.
+After all, no matter how significant the interests may be of any country, those interests become irrelevant if there is no planet.
 So this is our clue to why we do not work together.

-If the aforementioned is true then whether countries choose to work together would seem to be dependent on the magnitude of the threats we face.
+If the aforementioned is true, then whether countries choose to work together would seem to be dependent on the magnitude of the threats we face.
 Are the side effects of our technologies likely to create life and planet impacting situations where countries must collaborate and combine their resources in order to survive?
-Let's looks at a few examples.
+Let's look at a few examples.
 Can we expect that climate change will be world impacting enough such that we need to work together to resolve it?
 Will we develop nuclear weapons that are so planet impacting that they come to represent a threat to all Life and Earth?
-Is it possible that we will develop viruses that when unleashed they could destroy all Life?
+Is it possible that we will develop viruses that, when unleashed, could destroy all Life?
 Will we face other global threats from our technologies that we may not have considered?
-In all our history such possibilities may not have existed but given the rate at which we are moving forward with our technologies, even if there might only be the slightest probability of these possibilities occurring, would it not seem to be the case that countries must change their ways and learn to cooperate now if we wish to endure?
-I expect there is a very high probability of such scenarios occuring hence it is critical that we learn to manage our technologies through cooperation, much as the organs in the human body work together in the example above.
-It would be a big change for the countries of the planet but cooperation may be much more important now versus our historic behaviour of competing over economic interests and engaging in conflicts over our belief systems.
+To me these these sound like very real concerns, in which case countries must cooperate and combine their resources in order to survive.